This page is a compendium of the resources provided throughout the Guide to Bicycle & Pedestrian Count Program pages.

 Recent work presented at the 2014 annual meeting of the Transportation Research Board by two independent teams, Hankey, Lindsey and Marshall in Minneapolis1, and Nosal, Miranda-Moreno and Krstulic in Montreal2, found that using factors for each day of the year could outperform traditional seasonal adjustment factors even when weather was specifically factored in.

 The National Bicycle and Pedestrian Documentation Project offers a standard procedure for collecting manual short duration counts.

 Boulder County, Colorado conducts a short duration bicycle counting program as part of its motor vehicle count program using pneumatic tube counters.
 Through extensive testing using various equipment configurations, the county determined that bicycles were being counted as trucks.
 To improve the accuracy of the off-the-shelf pneumatic tube counter, the county modified the counter’s vehicle classification scheme so that fewer cyclists were misclassified.3 Below is a presentation from Alex Hyde-Wright and Brian Graham of Boulder County as well as instructions for the classification scheme and a copy of the classification scheme.

 • Instructions for Classification Scheme

 • Classification Scheme Boulder County (BOCO) Classification Scheme.sch_.docx (Download and change the file extension to *.sch.
 If this is problematic, just open the file and copy the text to a text editor - like Notepad - and save the file as BOCO.SCH)

-Multiple smart phone apps are available for counting bicyclists and pedestrians including Bike And Walk and Bike Count.
+Multiple smart phone apps are available for counting bicyclists and pedestrians including Bike And Walk.